 Pay careful attention to what you say and how you say it to maximize the number of people who see your information and want to read more about you, engage with you, and eventually do business with you.

 Headline.
 You are limited to 120 characters.
 Consider these questions in composing the most effective headline: Who is your target?
 What is your value proposition?
 What is your unique selling point?

 You want your language to mirror that of your ideal prospect.
 You need to distill your value proposition into one short phrase.
 You need to differentiate yourself from others who might be able to provide a similar solution.

 Summary.
 If your headline is your hook, the summary is the sales copy, and you're the product.
 How will you convince all those prospects to find out more about you?
-Remember, LinkedIn cuts off your summary after 2 lines with everything else hidden behind a “read more” button, so lead with benefits you offer and end with a call to action.
+Remember, LinkedIn cuts off your summary after two lines with everything else hidden behind a "read more" button, so lead with the benefits you offer and end with a call to action.